 How to save money for travel as a family

 When travelling with little ones, it’s important to also think of the odds and ends that you might have to buy.
 Children outgrow clothes and shoes faster than adults.
-Toys may get worn.
+Travel toys may get worn.
 Sweeties are a must, especially when they’re bawling their eyes out.
 Factor these extra expenses into your long term travel budget.

 But while packing your long term travel bag, don’t pack too much.
 Like we said earlier, you’ll definitely buy something while travelling.
 Here’s a good tip though – try the thrift stores and second hand shops.
 You sometimes find gems in them at almost no cost.
 And while we’re on topic, there’s nothing wrong with using a second hand dress, or laptop or camera.
 We certainly have!